 Figure 1.
 Schematic representation of the interferometer configuration.
 The 40m interferometer is currently configured as a detuned resonant sideband extraction interferometer similar to the projected configuration for Advanced LIGO, and is thus equipped with a signal recycling mirror (SRM) at the asymmetric port.
-For the results in this paper, we purposely misaligned the SRM in such a way that it behaves as a large loss without otherwise affecting the dynamics of the interferometer; the results thus apply to power-recycled Fabry-Perot Michelson interferometers, such as LIGO and Enhanced LIGO.
-In this figure, the red beam represents the laser carrier field and the green beam the rf sideband field.
+For the results in this paper, we purposely mis-aligned the SRM in such a way that it behaves as a large loss without otherwise affecting the dynamics of the interferometer; the results thus apply to power-recycled Fabry-Perot Michelson interferometers, such as LIGO and Enhanced LIGO.